kubernetes/website/docs/concepts/services-networking/service.md

 ## Publishing services - service types

-For some parts of your application (e.g. frontends) you may want to expose a Service onto an external (outside of your cluster) IP address.
+For some parts of your application (e.g. consumers) you may want to expose a Service onto an external (outside of your cluster) IP address.